YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip journal -recover -forward -redirect="bgdbb.dat=test.dat" bgdbb.mjl

-This JOURNAL command does a forward recovery that -REDIRECTs the updates in bgdbb.mjl from bgdbb.dat to test.dat.
+This JOURNAL command does a forward recovery that REDIRECTs the updates in bgdbb.mjl from bgdbb.dat to test.dat.

 .. code-block:: none